7 Best Health Benefits of Seafood - Nordic Catch

 Are there any risks associated with seafood consumption?

-While seafood is a valuable source of nutrients, it's important to be aware of potential health risks.
+While seafood is a valuable source of nutrients, it's essential to be aware of potential health risks.
 Contaminants like mercury, PCBs, and microplastics can be present, posing a risk, especially for vulnerable groups such as pregnant women, children, and those who consume large quantities of fish.

 How can we ensure our seafood choices are sustainable?